EnviroDIY/ModularSensors/examples/ReadMe.md

 The 2G DRWI Citizen Science example uses the sensors and equipment standard groups participating in the DRWI Citizen Science project with the Stroud Water Research Center.
 It includes a Meter Hydros 21 (formerly know as a Decagon CTD), a Campbell OBS3+, and a Sodaq GPRSBee for communication.
 The results are saved to the SD card and posted to the Monitor My Watershed data portal.
-The only difference between the LTE and the 2G example is the type of modem used.
+The only difference between this and the other cellular DRWI examples is the type of modem used.

 - [Instructions for the 2G DRWI Citizen Science example](https://envirodiy.github.io/ModularSensors/_d_r_w_i__cit_sci_8ino-example.html)
 - [The 2G DRWI Citizen Science example on GitHub](https://github.com/EnviroDIY/ModularSensors/tree/master/examples/DRWI_CitSci)